dart-archive/www.dartlang.org/src/site/codelabs/ng2/6-readjsonfile.markdown

 # {{ page.title }}

-In this final step, you change the pirate name service to fetch the names and appellations from a JSON file on dartlang.
+In this final step, you learn about Dart's support for asynchronous file I/O as you change the pirate name service to fetch the names and appellations from a JSON file on dartlang.
-This step introduces you to Angular's support for dependency injection.

 ## <i class="fa fa-anchor"> </i> Edit pirate_name_service.dart.